Kapil Sharma: Established comedian and film career (2013-present)

 His second movie, Firangi, was released on 1 December 2017.
 Directed by Rajiev Dhingra and produced by Sharma himself, Firangi was a period drama film set in the year 1920.
 Sharma played the role of Manga.
-Renuka Vyavahare of The Times of India in a review wrote, 'Firangi is a boring film', gave 2.0/5 stars and other critics, panned it for a bad story, and slow speed.
+Renuka Vyavahare of The Times of India in a review wrote, 'Firangi is a boring film', gave 2.0/5 stars and other critics, panned it for a bad story and slow speed.
 It emerged as a big flop at the box-office.
 The 25 crore film managed to earn 10 crores and Sharma suffered losses.

 His next show was launched on 25 March 2018 stating as Family Time With Kapil Sharma which ended on 1 April after only 3 episodes.
 In 2018, he produced a Punjabi movie named Son of Manjeet Singh which was released on 12 October 2018.
 His show The Kapil Sharma Show was renewed with a new season, which started airing on 29 December 2018, produced by Salman Khan.
+He also lent his voice for the Hindi dub of The Angry Birds Movie 2 (2019).

 In 2020, it was announced he will star in a kids comedy show, titled The Honey Bunny Show With Kapil Sharma on Sony Yay.
-In January 2020, Kapil Sharma - Krushna Abhishek and other members of his Sony TV show did live show in Dubai of United Arab Emirates.
+In January 2020, Kapil Sharma, Krushna Abhishek and other members of his Sony TV show performed a live show in Dubai, the United Arab Emirates.

-In January 2022, it was announced that a biopic on his life is under development.
+In January 2022, it was announced a biopic on his life is under development.
 Titled Funkaar, the film will be directed by Mrighdeep Singh Lamba.

 The Kapil Sharma Show initiated airing its fifth and final season on Sony on 10 September 2022.
 The show's main actor Krushna Abhishek left the show due to monetary differences.
-Before the start of shoot in June–July, Sharma did live shows in North America.
+Before the start of shooting in June–July, Sharma did live shows in North America.
 In 2023, Kapil Sharma was the lead actor in the movie Zwigato, directed by Nandita Das.

-Netflix announced The Great Indian Kapil Show, on 14 November 2023.
+Netflix announced The Great Indian Kapil Show on 14 November 2023.
 From the previous show on Sony TV, Archana Puran Singh, Krushna Abhishek, Kiku Sharda and Rajeev Thakur joined the cast.
 The Great Indian Kapil Show started streaming on Netflix from 30 March 2024.
 In the first season, Sunil Grover returned to the show as a recurring cast member, and Navjot Singh Sidhu returned as the permanent guest in the third season.

+In December 2025, Kis Kisko Pyaar Karoon 2, starring him alongside Parul Gulati, Hira Warina, Tridha Choudhury, and Ayesha Khan.

 Singing career

-Sharma sang his first song "Alone" with Guru Randhawa with a video published by T-Series featuring Sharma and Yogita Bihani in the leading roles.
+Sharma sang his first single "Alone" with Guru Randhawa with a video published by T-Series featuring Sharma and Yogita Bihani in the leading roles.
 The song was aired on YouTube on 9 February 2023.